outofforest/netdata/README.md

 # Alarm Digest

-This is a home assignment task I completed during one of recruitment processes Task description is available in [doc/description.pdf](doc/description.pdf).
+This is a home assignment task I completed during one of recruitment processes.
+Task description is available in [doc/description.pdf](doc/description.pdf).

 ## Requirement discussion